Thunder vs Grizzlies Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 24)

 Oklahoma City vs. Memphis Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Thunder and Grizzlies and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over mountains of data from every facet between the Thunder and Grizzlies and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Interestingly enough, the data has been most fixated on the growing emphasis human bettors tend to put on coaching factors between a Thunder team going up against a possibly unhealthy Grizzlies team.
+The Algorithm has been most fixated on the linear correlation of factor knucklehead sportsbettors tend to put on Memphis’s strength factors between a Thunder team going up against a possibly improved Grizzlies team.
 We’ve found the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NBA AI picks for FREE now.